kouMatsumoto/macos-setup-guide/README.md

 # First MacOSX System Settings
-Before installing applications to development, you should confirm your MacOSX is ready.
+Before installing applications to development, Make sure your MacOSX is ready.
-Make sure all settings have been set.

 ### System Language
-In programming, you should use English to write codes anywhere include inner comments.
+In programming, you should use English to write codes anywhere include inner comments to avoid useless confusion.
-To avoid useless confusion, it's better to set System language English as primary language.
+I recommend to set System language English as primary language.

 ### Create bash_profile
 '~/.bash_profile' is used to set user environment variables.